HBO Max

+Since the April 2022 merger of WarnerMedia with Discovery, Inc. to form Warner Bros.
+Discovery (WBD), HBO Max is one of the combined company's two flagship streaming services, the other being Discovery+ (which primarily focuses on factual and reality programming from the Discovery brands).
+WBD initially announced plans for HBO Max and Discovery+ to merge in 2023, but the company ultimately chose to retain Discovery+.
+As part of the decision, WBD migrated some Discovery+ shows to Max while also leaving them on Discovery+.
+WBD went on to replace HBO Max with a newly rebranded service, shortening the service's name to "Max", which launched in the United States on May 23, 2023, in Latin America and Caribbean on February 27, 2024, and in Europe on May 21, 2024, introducing a redesigned user interface, and adding more Discovery content.
+The rebrand was also applied to Netherlands, Poland, France, and several other regions in 2024.
+In Belgium and the Netherlands, the name "HBO Max" was retained with a new Max logo.
+As of May 2025, Discovery+ and Max have reached a combined total of 122.3 million subscribers.
+On May 14, 2025, it was announced that the HBO Max branding would return, reverting to its original name on July 9, 2025.

 History

-Establishment and launch
+Original HBO Max branding

 On October 10, 2018, WarnerMedia announced that it would launch an over-the-top streaming service in late 2019, featuring content from its entertainment brands.
 The original plan for the service called for three tiers with a late 2019 launch.
 Randall L. Stephenson, chairman and CEO of WarnerMedia's parent, AT&T indicated in mid-May 2019 that it would use the HBO brand and would tie into cable operators as HBO cable subscribers would have access to the streaming service.
 A beta was expected in the fourth quarter of 2019 and a full launch in the first quarter of 2020 at the time.

-Otter Media was transferred in May 2019 to WarnerMedia Entertainment from Warner Bros. to take over the streaming service as Brad Bentley, executive vice president, and general manager of the direct-to-consumer development exited the post after six months.
+Otter Media was transferred in May 2019 to WarnerMedia Entertainment from Warner Bros. to take over the streaming service as Brad Bentley, executive vice president and general manager of direct-to-consumer development, exited the post after six months.
 Andy Forssell transferred from being the chief operating officer of Otter to replace Bentley as executive vice president and general manager while still reporting to Otter CEO Tony Goncalves, who would lead development.

-On July 9, 2019, WarnerMedia announced that the service would be known as HBO Max, and would launch in spring 2020, while Reese Witherspoon's Hello Sunshine and Greg Berlanti were signed to production deals for the service.
+On July 9, 2019, WarnerMedia announced that the service would be known as HBO Max and that it would launch in spring 2020, while Reese Witherspoon's Hello Sunshine and Greg Berlanti were signed to production deals for the service.
 (The "Max" moniker is shared with HBO's sister linear pay television service Cinemax, which has alternately identified by its suffix name since the mid-1980s and used it prominently in its branding from 2008 to 2011.)
 On October 29, 2019, it was announced that HBO Max would officially launch in May 2020.